Mastodon (band): The Hunter (2011–2012)

-Once More 'Round the Sun (2014–2015)
+Once More 'Round the Sun (2013–2014)

 Mastodon began recording again in early 2013.
 Guitarist Brent Hinds described the new music as "really eerie" and "very spooky-sounding", and stated that he has written three new songs.
 On December 3, 2012, the band announced via their Twitter page that they were writing a song for the film Monsters University.
 However, the song used in the film was the previously released "Island".
 They were also part of the 2013 Rockstar Energy Mayhem Festival.
 On May 6, 2013, the band stated that they are "...Very busy writing and putting songs together for the next studio Mastodon album..."
 In an interview on July 26, Brann Dailor was reported as saying that the band would "probably [go into the studio] end of September".
+Mastodon released its second live album, Live at Brixton, in December 2013.
 The band also played at the 2014 Bonnaroo Music and Arts Festival.

 On February 27, Brann Dailor told in the interview that their sixth album would be released in summer of 2014, and he also stated that the band would release an EP in winter of 2014.
 Some of the confirmed tracks were: "Tread Lightly", "Buzzard's Guts", "Scent of Bitter Almonds", "High Road" and "Aunt Lisa".

 In an interview with Troy Sanders in Paste magazine released on April 3, he revealed the album was called Once More 'Round the Sun and had 15 tracks.
 He also confirmed that Mastodon recorded 90 minutes of material, but only 60 minutes of it will be present on the album; the unreleased material possibly might be released on an EP later in 2014.
 A few more tracks that have been confirmed are: "Diamonds in the Witch House" (which has Scott Kelly from Neurosis on a guest vocal appearance), and "Ember City".

 In an interview on April 11, Dailor revealed the album will be released in June.
 On April 17, the first single "High Road" was made available for streaming.
 On April 26, Bill Kelliher revealed the title of the second single "Chimes at Midnight".

-As of June 16, 2014, the entire album is streaming on iTunes.
+As of June 16, 2014, the entire album was available for streaming on iTunes.

 The album was released on June 24, 2014, through Reprise Records.
 The album sold around 34,000 copies in the United States in its first week of release to land at position No. 6 on The Billboard 200 chart making it the band's first consecutive top 10 debut, with their previous album, The Hunter, peaking at No.10 after opening with 39,000 copies in 2011.